 This is a unique, one-of-a-kind trip that is only offered by Canadian Wildlife Photography Tours aboard the Ocean Light II (the 71-foot ketch that I will also be aboard this year for my trip to the Great Bear Rainforest in September in search of spirit bears).
 In 2012 we saw more than 20 different grizzly bears in a wide variety of habitats and we also had three wonderful wolf sightings, while 2013 saw us photographing 17 different grizzlies and 3 black bears.
 2014 was another banner year as we photographed 18 different grizzly bears, 2 wolves, 1 mink, 3 humpback whales, and a group of sea lions!
 And 2015 didn't let us down, either, as we saw 21 different grizzlies, including Frank the Tank, and had 2 different wolf sightings.
-Finally, 2016 had us photographing 22 different grizzlies and we had two more great wolf encounters.
+2016 had us photographing 22 different grizzlies and we had two more great wolf encounters.
 And finally, in 2017, we saw 15 different grizzlies and have a whopping five wolf encounters!
 And finally, in 2018, my first year offering two different trips, we had four huge male grizzlies present for most of the eleven days, along with 15 other bears.

 The Khutzeymateen in all its glory, a beautiful mother grizzly, and a wild coastal wolf